Siege-Perilous/tableslayer/README.md

 To get started, edit the `.env` file in each `app` and run `pnpm run dev` to load local development.

+`pnpm run dev` should open all the apps under their own port.

 ### Apps and packages

 - `web`: a [svelte-kit](https://kit.svelte.dev/) app.